Limit Order Books: Conclusion

 Price impact and market impact also continue to be active areas of research.
-Indeed, a deeper understanding of these notions is very desirable, as they form a conceptual bridge between the microstructure mechanics of order matchings and the macroeconomic concepts of price formation.
-Considerations about price impact and market impact could also help to explain the actions of market participants in certain situations.
-For example, \textcite{Wyart:2008} conjectured that the empirically observed cross-correlation between volatility and the relative price of incoming limit orders might be a result of market participants carefully managing their market impact. \textcite{Gatheral:2010} has shown that if the instantaneous mid-price impact function is nonlinear in market order size $\omega_x$ -- and the empirical evidence certainly suggests this is the case \cite{Hasbrouck:1991, Lillo:2003, Potters:2003} -- then it is possible to deduce bounds on the way that the LOB must repopulate if arbitrage opportunities are to be excluded.
-However, despite the striking regularities that have emerged from empirical studies, little is understood about \emph{why} the functional forms of price impact functions are what they are, and almost nothing is understood about market impact.
-Additionally, $L(t)$ clearly plays an important role in determining the price and market impacts of an action, and it has recently been observed \cite{Cont:2011} that tracking only the mean impact of individual market orders might be insufficient to gain clear insight into price impact and market impact.
-To remedy this problem, it has been proposed that price impact should be studied not only as a function of arriving order size (or imbalance) but also as a function of $L(t)$ at the time of order submissions \cite{Cristelli:2010}.
-However, the curse of dimensionality poses substantial problems, as the state space of $L(t)$ is so large.
+A deeper understanding of these notions is very desirable, as they form a conceptual bridge between the microeconomic mechanics of order matchings and the macroeconomic concepts of price formation.
+Considerations about price impact and market impact could also help to explain the actions of traders in certain situations.
+However, despite the striking regularities that have been observed in empirical studies, little is understood about why price impact functions have the forms that they do and almost nothing is understood about market impact.
+However, this is a difficult task because the state space of $\mathcal{L}(t)$ is so large.